 Level 3 Business Studies

-This course is primarily focused on running an innovative, ethical and sustainable business online (ecommerce) and within the surrounding community.
+This course is primarily focused on running an innovative, ethical and sustainable business online and/ or within the local community.

 The assessment aspect of this requires students to work within a business group of their choice or independently.
-Students are required to prepare a business plan which covers all components of a business model and gives focus to creative ideas, sustainability and ethics.
+Students are required to prepare a business plan which covers all components of a business model and gives focus to creative ideas, sustainability and ethical decision making.
 This is a full year assessment and is worth 9 credits.